 Allen (“A.J.”)
 Dudley Jr. ’91 was elected to serve as the Commonwealth’s Attorney for Franklin County, Va., for a four-year term beginning in January 2016.

 Allen (“A.J.”)
-Dudley '91 was re-elected to a second four-year term, lasting through 2023, as the Commonwealth’s Attorney for Franklin County, VA.
+Dudley '91 was reelected to serve another four-year term as the Commonwealth's Attorney for Franklin County, VA.
+Dudley was first elected in 2015.
+His new term will expire in December 2023.

 Celia T. Fleischaker ’91 has been appointed Chief Marketing Officer of cloud software company PROS® (NYSE: PRO).
 Fleischaker brings to PROS more than 20 years of enterprise software marketing experience.
 She most recently served as Chief Marketing Officer and Executive Vice President for Epicor Software Corporation, a leading global provider of industry-specific enterprise software.
 During her two-decade career with Epicor, she held numerous leadership roles in marketing, including as the Head of Corporate Marketing and Senior Vice President responsible for global field marketing.
 At PROS, Fleischaker will lead all aspects of marketing, including marketing operations, product marketing, branding, corporate communications, global events, digital strategy and demand generation.